 Table 3.3.7-6.
-Tahoe National Forest (TNF) management area standards and guidelines for New Colgate Development facilities.
+TNF management area standards and guidelines for New Colgate Development facilities.

-New Colgate Development TNF Facilities Standards and Guidelines OREGON MANAGEMENT AREA Our House Diversion Dam Recreation Opportunity Spectrum: Roaded natural.
-Visual Quality Objective (VQO) - Partial retention for the immediate foreground along the Pliocene Ridge Road and middle ground of Highway 49, modification for the remainder of the area.
+New Colgate Development Facilities TNF Standards and Guidelines Development I acritics OREGON MANAGEMENT AREA Our House Diversion Dam Recreation Opportunity Spectrum: Roaded natural.
+Visual Quality Objective - Partial retention for the immediate foreground along the Pliocene Ridge Road and middle ground of Highway 49, modification for the remainder of the area.
 Maximum modification will be Lohman Ridge Diversion Tunnel allowed on a case-by-case basis in areas that have a modification or maximum modification initial VQO and have herein assigned the modification VQO.
 Transportation Management Policy: Forest wide Standards and Guidelines apply.
-Off-Highway Vehicle Restrictions: Designated routes only, except closed in wildlife areas such Camptonville Diversion Tunnel as Plum Valley, Lohman Ridge, and Studhorse Canyon (November 1 ~ May 1).
+Off-Highway Vehicle Restrictions: Designated routes only, except closed in wildlife areas Camptonville Diversion Tunnel such as Plum Valley, Lohman Ridge, and Studhorse Canyon (November 1 ~ May 1).
 This restriction can be amended if weather conditions are such that deer are not on the winter range.
 Forest Wide Standards & Guidelines: All apply.
+FORTY-NINER MANAGEMENT AREA Camptonville Diversion Tunnel Recreation Opportunity Spectrum: Roaded natural except for a small portion of semi- primitive motorized in the Sierra Buttes area.
+Visual Quality Objective: Retention, however, partial retention will be allowed for developed recreation sites.
+New Colgate Development Facilities Transportation Management Policy: Forest wide Standards and Guidelines apply.
+Off-Highway Vehicle Restrictions: Designated routes only.
+Forest Wide Standards & Guidelines: All apply.
+BULLARDS MANAGEMENT AREA New Bullards Bar Reservoir Recreation Opportunity Spectrum: Rural in developed sites, Roaded Natural in all other areas.
+Visual Quality Objective: Retention in foreground, as viewed from New Bullards Bar Reservoir and recreation sites.
+Partial retention for remainder of the area, including developed Camptonville Diversion Tunnel sites.
+Transportation Management Policy: All roads open Forest wide Standards and Guidelines apply.
+Off-Highway Vehicle Restrictions: Designated routes only.
+Forest wide Standards and Guidelines: All apply.